 An assistant may be used to retract the eyelids during irrigation and should stand on the opposite side of the stretcher.

 Step-by-Step Description of Eye Irrigation and Eyelid Eversion

 Immediate initiation of irrigation is the prime objective when treating chemical ocular burns.
 Defer other parts of evaluation and treatment, even normally preliminary tasks, including external examination of the eye and rudimentary assessment of visual acuity, until after irrigation.

 Whenever possible, check the pH of the eye before irrigation, by touching the lower fornix with a piece of pH paper or the pH strip from a urine dipstick.
 If pH paper is not immediately available, check pH as soon as possible after beginning irrigation.
 Normal pH of the eye as measured with pH paper is about 7.0.

-Ask the patient to look upward, and then place a drop of topical ocular anesthetic into the lower fornix of the affected eye.
+Ask the patient to look upward, and then place a drop of topical ocular anesthetic into the inferior fornix of the affected eye.
 Tell the patient to keep the eye closed until the irrigation begins, in order to retain the drug.
-Drops may need to be re-instilled every 5 to 10 min during irrigation.
+Drops may need to be re-instilled every 5 to 10 minutes during irrigation.

 If particulate material may be in the eye and significant chemical exposure is unlikely, sweep potential particulate matter out with a moistened cotton-tipped applicator before irrigation.
 Sweep both the inferior and superior fornices.

 In one hand, hold the end of the IV tubing about 3 to 5 cm from the eye.
 Fully open the tubing to achieve optimal irrigation flow.